Banaba

 Botany

-Banaba is a deciduous, tropical, flowering tree that grows in India, Southeast Asia, and the Philippines.
-It typically grows 5 to 10 m in height, and sometimes up to 20 m.
-The smooth, large, spatulate, oblong to elliptic-ovate leaves measure 4 to 8 cm in width and 12 to 25 cm in length.
-The flowers are pink to purple when in bloom, and give way to oval, nut-like fruits; the leaves turn orange-red in the fall.
-The bark of the tree is smooth, grey to cream colored, and peels off in flakes.1, 2, 3
+Banaba is a semideciduous, tropical, flowering tree that grows in India, Southeast Asia, and the Philippines.
+L. speciosa, commonly planted as an ornamental along roadsides and in gardens and parks, can grow up to 20 m in height.
+The leaves are obovate, simple, and opposite.
+The flowers are pink to purple when in bloom and give way to oval, nut-like fruits.
+The bark of the tree peels off in flakes.(Chan 2014, Klein 2007, USDA 2016)

 History

-Banaba has been used as a folk medicine to treat diabetes in various parts of the world, especially in the Philippines and Southeast Asia.
-Folkloric use of banaba leaf decoctions for diuretic and purgative purposes and of root parts for stomach ailments has also been recorded.
-The first published research study evaluating the insulin-like activity of an aqueous extract of dried leaves given to rabbits was reported in 1940; since then, studies evaluating banaba for treatment of diabetes have been conducted in animal models, humans, and in vitro laboratory settings.3, 4
+Banaba has been used in folk medicine to treat diabetes in various parts of the world, especially in the Philippines and Southeast Asia.
+Folkloric use of banaba leaf decoctions for diuretic and purgative purposes and of the bark and root parts for stomach ailments has also been recorded.
+The first research study evaluating the insulin-like activity of an aqueous extract of dried leaves was conducted in rabbits and published in 1940.(Chan 2014, Stohs 2012)

 Chemistry

-Banaba leaves contain ellagic acid derivatives.5 Reports have confirmed the presence of ellagitannins, lagerstroemin, flosin B, and reginin A, all possible glucose transport enhancers.6 Lagertannins, beta-sitosterol, stigmasterol, campesterol, and some olefins also have been found in banaba leaves and extracts.6, 7, 8, 9 Lageracetal (1,1-Dibutoxybutane), 1-pentanol, ellagic acid, and corosolic acid (a triterpene) have been isolated from the leaves.10, 11 One study reports that 16 amino acids, pyrogallol tannins, and lipids are also present in banaba leaf.12 Nonacosane, hentriacontane, tritriacontane, olefins, and esters of palmitic, daturic, stearic, arachinic, and behenic acids were identified from the neutral fraction of hot ethanol extracts of banaba leaves.13
+L. speciosa consists of several phytoconstituents such as glycosides, flavones, corosolic acid, ellagic acids, triterpenes, and tannins, which are reported to be present in the leaves, stem, flowers, fruit, bark, and roots.(Raju 2021) Corosolic acid, also known as "plant insulin," is a pentacyclic triterpenoid extracted from plants such as L. speciosa that has antidiabetic, anti-inflammatory, and antitumor effects.(Qian 2021) Reports have confirmed the presence of ellagitannins, lagerstroemin, flosin B, and reginin A, all of which are possible glucose transport enhancers.(Hayashi 2002) Lagertannins, beta-sitosterol, stigmasterol, campesterol, and some of the olefins have also been found in banaba leaves and extracts.(Hayashi 2002, Takahashi 1976, Tanaka 1992) Lageracetal (1,1-dibutoxybutane), 1-pentanol, ellagic acid, and corosolic acid (a triterpene) have also been isolated from the leaves,(Egawa 2001, Takahashi 1973) and one study reports that 16 amino acids, pyrogallol tannins, and lipids are also present.(Manalo 1993) Nonacosane, hentriacontane, tritriacontane, olefins, and esters of palmitic, daturic, stearic, arachinic, and behenic acids were identified from the neutral fraction of hot ethanol extracts of banaba leaves.(Takahashi 1979)

 Uses and Pharmacology